-Far East Group Limited ("Far East", and together with its subsidiaries, the "Group") is pleased to publish our second sustainability report (the "Report").
+Far East Group Limited ("Far East", and together with its subsidiaries, the "Group") is pleased to publish our thrid sustainability report (the "Report").
 Sustainability considerations are key to our long-term business strategy and we appreciate the opportunity to present our achievements and ambitions.

-The Board is responsible for the oversight of the sustainability agenda and strategy and has been involved in the determination of the material factors.
+The board of directors (the "Board") is responsible for the oversight of the sustainability agenda and strategy and has been involved in the determination of the material factors.
 The management has formed a sustainability council which works under the guidance of the Board to ensure that sustainability practices are executed across the different business units.
 With the assistance of the sustainability council, the Board has determined the Environmental, Social and Governance ("ESG") factors that are material for the continuity of the Group's business.

-Our material factors have been categorised across three key segments:
+Our material factors are categorised into three key segments: